 The Peggy V. Helmerich Women's Health Center offers the services of physician specialists in gynecological oncology, uro-gynecology, reproductive endocrinology and breast surgery.
 Our physicians utilize the latest multidisciplinary approaches and proven procedures in caring for women.

-Specialists are available to insure access to the newest treatments for incontinence, pelvic disorders, breast disease, and gynecologic cancer.
+Specialists are available to ensure access to the newest treatments for incontinence, pelvic disorders, breast disease, and gynecologic cancer.
 These physicians afford patients the opportunity to participate in some of the newest research trials, innovative procedures, and medical services.

 A beautiful Women's Care unit, comprised of all private suites, provides a peaceful setting for recovery from surgical and other procedures.
 The spacious rooms appear non-clinical with the look and feel of a nice hotel suite.
 Decorated in wood tones with soft lighting and an oversized shower, suites are very comfortable and include in-room guest accommodations.